gjermundgaraba/bjaanes.github.io/_posts/2017-03-20-augmented-reality-glasses-2017.md

 Their promise though is not a small thing.
 Small glasses with incredibly immersive AR is no small feat.
 At least not to the point that is shown in their videos.
 I won't talk too much about Magic Leap because I don't really know much (I mean, nobody does).
 Just watch the videos and be excited by the possibility that this might come true:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GmdXJy_IdNw" frameborder="0" allowfullscreen></iframe>

+# More Glasses

+There are many glasses, both in development and ready to buy.
+Many of them are not really interesting to me, and have been left out of this post.

+However, if you like to see more alternatives, or view more data on the ones mentioned here, take a look at ["The Definitive Guide to Augmented Reality Smart Glasses"](http://www.arglassesbuyersguide.com){:target="_blank"}